 - Place a generic ad

 - Wade through stacks of resumes

-- · Interview the candidates that looked the best on paper
+- Interview the candidates that looked the best on paper

 - Sell the offer to the "top" candidate

 - Hope for the best that it all works out

 It's because of hiring processes like this that the average tenure of a salesperson is 18 months or less.
-In fact, one bad salesperson hire typically costs three times the annual compensation of an average salesperson!
+In fact, one bad salesperson hire typically costs three times their annual compensation!

 Unfortunately, most owners of restoration companies have little, if any, direct selling or sales management experience.
-It's no wonder then that building a high-performance team of salespeople (marketing reps) is such a challenge.
+It's no wonder then that building a high-performance team of salespeople (business development or marketing reps) is such a challenge.

 Many have tried and have given up.
-They have been burned one too many times by salespeople that interview like superstars, provide the "almost there/big one is just around the corner happy talk" month after month until the deal suddenly vaporizes through "no fault of their own" and the owner looks to see that, over time, the work generated has not even paid the salesperson's base salary.
+They have been burned one too many times by salespeople that interview like superstars, provide the "almost there/big one is just around the corner happy talk" month after month until the deals suddenly vaporize through "no fault of their own" and the owner looks to see that, over time, the work generated has not even paid the salesperson's base salary.